Temchuk/Full-final-project-html/README.txt

 ## Contributors

-This project was worked on by Diana Patsela, Olena Temchuk, and Taras Mazepa.
+This project was worked on by Diana Patzela, Olena Temchuk, and Taras Mazepa.

-- Diana Patsela: Blocks 1 and 2.
+- Diana Patzela: Blocks 1 and 2.
 - Olena Temchuk: Blocks 2 and 3.
 - Taras Mazepa: Blocks 5 and 6.